 What better way to spend your Saturday mornings!
 Going to the Fishers Farmers’ Market at the Nickel Plate District AMP is something we look forward to every week.
 Christina loves to get breakfast at the Walking Waffle.
 She tops her waffle with strawberries and Nutella!
 Bella loves to shop at Lazy Labs Bakery for homemade dog treats.
 Even if you’re just window shopping, it’s a great way to support your community.

 Bella Steimel spent the first 19 years of her life in Fishers, IN.
-Although she has lived in Indianapolis for the past two years, she spends weekdays back in Fishers interning for the city’s Public Relations department.
-This is her second summer interning for the city and she absolutely loves it.
-Bella is currently a junior at Indiana University where she is pursuing a major in Journalism and Public Relations.
+Bella is a previous Public Relations intern for the City of Fishers.
+She interned for the city for two summers and she absolutely loved it.
+Bella attended Indiana University, where she pursued a major in Journalism and Public Relations.
 She has a special interest in the world of social media.
 You can find her at local coffee shops, Target, bullet journaling, or hanging with close friends and family.
 Her favorite aspect of Fishers is the weekly Farmers’ Market. #shoplocal Follow her on Instagram.